python-poetry/poetry/docs/contributing.md

 * If your changes warrant a documentation change, the pull request must also update the documentation.
 Make sure to review the documentation preview generated by CI for any rendering issues.

-{{% note %}}
+*Note:
-Make sure your branch is [rebased](https://docs.github.com/en/get-started/using-git/about-git-rebase) against the latest base branch.
-A maintainer might ask you to ensure the branch is up-to-date prior to merging your pull request (especially if there have been CI changes on the base branch), and will also ask you to fix any conflicts.
+<ins>Make sure your branch is [rebased](https://docs.github.com/en/get-started/using-git/about-git-rebase) against the latest
-{{% /note %}}
+base branch.
+A maintainer might ask you to ensure the branch is up-to-date prior to merging your pull request (especially if there have been CI changes on the base branch), and will also ask you to fix any conflicts.</ins>*

 All pull requests, unless otherwise instructed, need to be first accepted into the `main` branch.
 Maintainers will generally decide if any backports to other branches are required, and carry them out as needed.

 ### Issue triage

-{{% note %}}
+*Note:
-If you have an issue that hasn't had any attention, you can ping us `@python-poetry/triage` on the issue.
-Please give us reasonable time to get to your issue first, and avoid pinging any individuals directly, especially if they are not part of the Poetry team.
+<ins>If you have an issue that hasn't had any attention, you can ping us `@python-poetry/triage` on the issue.
+Please give us
-{{% /note %}}
+reasonable time to get to your issue first, and avoid pinging any individuals directly, especially if they are not part of the Poetry team.</ins>*

 If you are helping with the triage of reported issues, this section provides some useful information to assist you in your contribution.